 In this durational installation, a short-looped video is projected into a cut-out white shape of a frame taken from the painting An Allegory with Venus and Time (1754-8) by Giovanni Battista Tiepolo.

-The image in the frame is of my hand reaching into blue water and there is a gentle movement of the sun-drenched turquoise water lapping over the hand which creates a strangely beatific moment set inside the image of this gold-gilded frame.
+The image in the frame is of a hand reaching into blue water and there is a gentle movement of the sun-drenched turquoise water lapping over the hand which creates a strangely beatific moment set inside the image of this gold-gilded frame.
 The background of the work is created with wall paper from Cole & Sons, creating an overall kitsch display that oozes a kind of privilege.

-But it begins to feel political, dressed in the fabric of the society that created it, the wall paper, the luxury to ruminate on time at all, to have that much time.
-There’s a self-consciousness here, my doubts summed up by John Baldessari before he found an altruistic justification for his work:
+But it begins to feel political, dressed in the fabric of the society that created it; the wall paper, the gilding, the luxury to make work at all.
+There’s a self-consciousness, my doubts summed up by John Baldessari before he found an altruistic justification for his work:

 “I always had this idea that doing art was just a masturbatory activity and didn’t really help anybody…”[i].